kevinknelson/bootstrap-mobile/README.md

 ----------
 [**Try It Out**](https://rawgithub.com/kevinknelson/bootstrap-mobile/master/index.html)

-## Warning
-* CHANGE TO Zepto.js.
-At the bottom of zepto.js, I've added a RequireJS define() call to define itself as 'jquery' so that jquery and zepto can be used interchangeably with RequireJS.
-So, upgrading Zepto.js without making the same change again will break this skeleton.

 ## Features

 * **LIGHTWEIGHT** - Zepto and Bootstrap are less than half the size of jQuery & jQuery mobile.
+If the browser isn't compatible with Zepto, JQuery is used instead to optimize compatibility.
 * Using the hash class, changing pages is as easy as jQuery mobile.
 * Unlike jQuery Mobile's default, you can use query parameters (e.g. `#page-name?id=3`) so that stateless, external links are possible.
 * Lazy-load of page scripts.
 Don't load the script for `#page2` until the user visits `#page2` without needing an additional MV* framework.